magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 #### Test flow {#test-flow}

 Test flow is a set of test steps that you want to perform under the test object to check required functionality.
 Test steps are defined in a [test case][].
-Each test step contains actions related to a [page][].
-Each action is managed by a corresponding method defined in a [block][].
+Usually a test step contains actions related to a [page][] which contains link to an HTML page and locator strategies for actions.
+Each action is managed by a method defined in a [block][].

 #### Test assertions {#test-assertions}

 A test assertion compares real test flow results with expected ones.
-Test assertions are represented in [constraints][].
+Test assertions are represented by [constraints][].

-## Let's create a new functional test {#create-new-test}
+## Create a new functional test {#create-new-test}

 To demonstrate the usage of test components from previous sections in the test creation process we will create a new functional [injectable test][] step-by-step.
 Before creating automated test, try to pass it manually.

 To make documentation more consistent we created the completely new test specially for documentation needs.
-We used the fresh Magento functionality for the following test that is not available in 2.0.x versions, but is present in the current 2.0 version from [develop branch][].
+We used the [fresh Magento][] functionality for the following test that is not available in 2.0.x versions.
 You can [install a fresh one][] and try to follow this guide.

 ### Test description {#example-test-description}